Meet the team

 Having been married to a ‘Heavy’ for over 30 years I followed my husband around and have encountered the ups and downs of changes in my career path.
 Working any job around family life with flexibility to accommodate the RAF requirements of my husband.
 I worked in a bank (cleaning lol) and various shops, pubs and offices.
 I spent nearly 15 years in prisons, working in various departments and have successfully pulled all this experience together and utilise these skills in this position.

 Caroline Woodward, Communications Manager

-I have been at the Families Federation now for nearly five years having worked previously in various comms and marketing roles in the third sector from organisations such as the Young Farmers’ Clubs through to more recently sight loss organisations – RNIB and Guide Dogs.
+I have been at the Families Federation now for five+ years having previously worked in various comms and marketing roles in the third sector.

 Nick Crouch, Communications Assistant

 I started my career as an apprentice draughtsman and my working life has been in a variety of industries and roles from working on gas pipelines to the Ministry of Defence (MOD) for the RAF.
 Latterly, for almost 20 years, I earnt my living in the publishing and marketing sectors, which stood me in good stead for my current position.